 Don’t get so caught up in thinking about what you might say next that you stop listening to what the interviewers are saying.
-It is easy to do when you are nervous so make a conscious effort to stay present.
+It is easy to do when you are nervous.
+Make a conscious effort to stay present.

-In a job interview, you may get an interviewer that asks really long or badly worded questions.
+In a job interview, you may get an interviewer that asks lengthy or poorly worded questions.
 If you are unsure what they have asked you, ask them to repeat or rephrase the question.
 Can’t think of an answer straight away?
 Ask if you can come back to that question.

-If you find yourself heading off on a tangent when answering a question, it is fine to say “To come back to your question, ….”
+If you find yourself heading off on a tangent when answering a question, it is okay to say “To come back to your question, ….”
 This shows you are self-aware and can correct yourself when needed.
-Believe me, the interviewers will appreciate this.
+Believe me; the interviewers will appreciate this.